sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

 - **Temporality**: It is highly unlikely that telemetry data older than a month will be accessed.
 Most of the time, only recent data, spanning a few hours or a few days is queried.
 In fact, we can even say that **the likelihood of the data being accessed drops exponentially with time**.

-    This is also an important characteristic of telemetry data if you are desining an pipeline over it since this means caching would have enourmous benefits.
+    This is also an important characteristic of telemetry data as this means caching would have enourmous benefits.
 I remember DataDog achieves [~%98 cache hit rate](https://www.youtube.com/watch?v=mNneCaZewTg) with local caching of telemetry data in their event storage system.

 - **Immutability**: Telemetry data is written once and never modified.
 There are lots of features that benefit from this useful characteristic.